Kesoyuh/simple-snapchat/README.md

 TBC Chat - A Snapchat Clone
 ===========================
 This is a Snapchat clone running on iOS, powered by Firebase.
 A uni project developed by [@Changchang Wang](https://github.com/Kesoyuh), [@Hailun Tian](https://github.com/HelenTian), and [@Boqin Hu](https://github.com/Dirtymac).
-Just for learning and practicing.
+Just for learning and practice.

 Screenshots
 -----------